zulfiqarpk92/zblogger/README.md

    ```
    composer install
    ```
+   If you face any issue try running `composer update`.

 4. Copy the `.env.example` file and rename it to `.env` if it is not copied by the composer install command.